bomonike/bomonike.github.io/ham-radio.md

 The mag-mount Tram 1185 antenna

-Baofeng has a VFO (Variable Frequency Oscillator) for National Simplex frequencies used for "calling"
+Baofeng has a VFO (Variable Frequency Oscillator) for National Simplex frequencies used for "simplex" (point-to-point) calling REMEMBER:
-   * 2 meters: 146.520 MHz
+   * 2 meters: <strong>146.520 MHz</strong>
    * 1.25 meters: 223.500 MHz (program this on your tri-band Baofeng)
    * 70 centimeters: 446.000 MHz
    <br /><br />